 Thousands of wine aficionados have individually spent thousands of dollars on bland Pinot Noir in hopes to find that masterpiece that will stick with them forever.
 However, finding that rare and excellent Pinot Noir seems to make it all worthwhile.

 In recent years, California has been producing some reliable Pinot Noir that is more fruit forward, somewhat strawberry candied, and lip-smacking delicious.
 It’s the famous Burgundy wines from France (which are 100% Pinot Noir) that are considered the greatest red wines, as the winemakers there focus on less fruity flavours, and more complex earthy flavours like the forest floor, and mushroom.

 Ontario, Oregon and New Zealand lie somewhere in between France and California and tend to have a smoky strawberry and cherry kissed charm.

 When to break out the Pinot Noir

 California Pinot Noir is great for pretty much any meal.
 It’s soft, seductive, and delicious.
-If you’re looking to share a glass or two over conversation, Pinot Noir is the perfect red.
+If you’re looking to share a glass or two over a conversation, Pinot Noir is the perfect red.

 All other Pinot Noir occasions are best served with food.
 This is an intimate and challenging wine and thus is served best at smaller gatherings.
 I adore Oregon Pinot Noir with Salmon, however all Pinot Noirs are stunning with this richer fish.